-Donations of artifacts or archives
+Donations of Artifacts or Archives

-This temporary suspension is necessary to:
+This temporary collecting suspension is necessary to:

 There are few things that capture a moment in history better than a photograph.
-The Estes Park Museum hosts a collection of 10,000 (and growing) images in its historic photograph collection.
-Digital reproductions of these photographs are available for sale to individuals, groups or for commercial publication.
+The Estes Park Museum hosts a collection of around 10,000 (and growing) images in its historic photograph collection.
+Digital reproductions of these photographs are available for sale to individuals, groups, or for commercial publication.
 Search the photograph collection online and follow instructions to order images or contact the Curator of Collections for more information.